Onyx Stone with a Long History

-The history of the mineral onyx can be traced back much further than Ancient Rome and is believed to have been one of the gemstones used in the high priest breastplate.
-This religious garment was worn by Aaron the first Jewish high priest over the top of a tunic-like garment.
+The history of the stone onyx can be traced back much further than Ancient Rome and is believed to have been one of the gemstones in the high priest breastplate.
+This biblical garment was worn by Aaron the first Jewish high priest over the top of a tunic-like garment.
 Onyx was believed to have been the second stone in the fourth row with a beryl to its left and a jasper to its right.

-Much of the banded onyx that's used for carving purposes so items like chess sets, figurines and even tumbled stones are often banded calcite.
-The reason this mineral is used instead is because it's more readily available and is softer which makes it easier to work with.
+Much of the banded onyx used for decorative purposes so items like chess sets, figurines and even tumbled stones are often banded calcite.
+The reason for using this stone instead is simply because it's more readily available.
+Furthermore calcite is much softer which means it's also easier to work with.
 On mohs scale of mineral hardness onyx grades 6.5 to 7 whereas calcite grades 3.

 Ruby is the traditional birthstone for the month of July with onyx being the alternative.